Skip to main content

 Acquired via: Three-year, $30 million contract.

 It's easy to say teams should aid young quarterbacks with solid supporting pieces, but names don't always mesh together when it's time to actually hit the field.
 Washington brought in plenty of new faces to freshen up a moribund roster, including Austin Ekeler and a raft of defensive talent, and much of it seems to be working out -- especially with the unit protecting Jayden Daniels.
 Last season, Commanders passers recorded a sack rate of 8.8 percent (fifth-highest in the NFL) and a pressure rate of 40 percent (fifth), per Next Gen Stats.
 This year, with Biadasz and ex-Chief Nick Allegretti (signed for $16 million over three years) fortifying the line, those figures have dipped to 6.7 percent (18th) and 29.2 percent (22nd).
-And the Commanders rank second in the NFL in rushing yards before contact (375) and fifth in yards before contact per carry (2.3).
+And, heading into Week 6, the Commanders ranked second in the NFL in rushing yards before contact (375) and fifth in yards before contact per carry (2.3).
 Then there's everything a veteran center can do to help a rookie QB acclimate to the pros.
 Daniels is becoming a star of his own accord, but Biadasz and Allegretti both surely deserve credit for helping clear his way.

 Rank